The small aquaponics kit (shown right) is great if you are new to aquaponics and would like a fun and easy way to test aquaponics on a small scale

 - The waste from the fish provides nutrients for the plants, and the plants clean the water for the fish!

-Who is this for ?
+Is this kit right for me ?

-Anyone completely new to aquaponics and would just ‘test it’ (as well as having a real talking point)
+This small aquaponics kit is great for anyone completely new to aquaponics and would just ‘test it’ (as well as having a real talking point)

 It is a scaled down to a table-top system.